-For instance, research conducted by Market and Markets suggests the blockchain market will be worth $23.3 billion by 2021.
-Grand View Research, another firm, suggests the market will grow to $7.74 billion by 2024 as various sectors continue to adapt this new technology.
-For its part, Meticulous Research forecasts that the market will reach $28 billion by 2025.
+For instance, research conducted by Market and Markets suggests that the blockchain market will be worth US$23.3 billion by 2021.
+Grand View Research, another firm, suggests the market will grow to US$7.74 billion by 2024 as various sectors continue to adapt this new technology.
+For its part, Meticulous Research forecasts that the market will reach US$28 billion by 2025.

-What’s more, in the last few years, more than 200 banks have reportedly deployed blockchain technologies, according to Hackernoon, and it’s expected that this number will increase dramatically in the coming years.
+What’s more, in the last few years, 40 central banks have reportedly deployed blockchain technologies, according to the World Economic Forum, and it’s expected that this number will increase dramatically in the coming years.
 Blockchain is expected to save banks up to $27 billion annually by 2030, says Juniper Research, thereby providing incentives for banks the world over to jump aboard the blockchain train.

 In short, it’s clear that blockchain is here for the long haul, which should ease the minds of those who have been wondering how to invest in blockchain.